mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 .. warning:: Therefore, we must not use such a BF to perform any sort of physical calculations that involve the signal
              for more than one axis!
-             In particular rotations can not be performed in this coordinate system.
+             In particular rotations cannot be performed in this coordinate system.

 This inability to perform certain mathematical options potentially requires us to switch from the SF to the BF multiple times during an analysis pipeline.